turnerlabs/fargate/CONTRIBUTING.md

 - To build a binary for your platform run `make`

-- For cross-building for all supported platforms, run `make dist` which builds binaries for darwin (64-bit) and linux (Arm, 32-bit, 64-bit).
+- For cross-building for all supported platforms, run `make dist` which builds binaries for Windows, darwin/MacOS (64-bit,M-series) and Linux (Arm, 32-bit, 64-bit).

 ## Making Changes

 * Create a feature branch from where you want to base your work.
-  * This is usually the `develop` branch.
+  * This is usually the `master` branch.
   * To quickly create a feature branch; `git checkout -b feature/my-feature`.
-Please avoid working directly on the `master` branch.
 * Make commits of logical units.
 * Run `go fmt ./cmd` before committing.
 * Make sure you have added the necessary tests for your changes.